AllineedRu/SimpleExecutionLogger/README.md

 ```

 With the help of our `logger` instance now we've got a full information about the methods that
 have been called by our application!
-Note that for every method we also have a timestamp when this method
+Note that for every method we have also a corresponding timestamp when this method
 has been started and the timestamp when it has been finished.
 The duration for every logged method
 has been also collected.
 For example, we can see that our `Main` method has been executing for **15 milliseconds**.
 The rest of the methods `MyMethod1`, `MyMethod2`, `OtherMethodN` were too fast because they are empty in our short